Henry Fremont Researches Healthier Transportation for Wisconsin Department of Health Services as Part of MPH

 Fremont said, “Ultimately, the point is to build up the portfolio of the state health department’s team on climate change and health and reinforce for people that it is true that climate change impacts Wisconsin’s residents’ health.”
 Moreover, the portfolio should include communicable materials that can be shared with health departments across Wisconsin.
 Despite officially finishing the APEX and his MPH, Fremont is working on a one-page summary of climate, health, and transportation in Wisconsin that will be shared via the DHS communication team.

-Upon finishing the APEX, Fremont was happy with the experience as he wanted to complete independent research while guided by knowledgeable health professionals, like Thelen.
+Upon finishing the APEX, Fremont was happy with the research experience gained.
 “I wanted to do a project where I was doing independent research that was helping an organization, but also they were giving me some guidance in the real world, how research can inspire change,” Fremont said.

 When asked about the full health puzzle, Fremont described the importance of research on climate change and health, “In theory, our research group is building evidence that is peer reviewed, that can be trusted, and that can be cited by decision makers and policy makers.”
 Fremont’s APEX and the research of the Climate Solutions for Health Lab are contributing to a body of research that is showing how combatting climate change also improves human health.